 🦠Food Safety

-The ham should have been properly thawed if frozen and stored refrigerated under 40°.
+The meat should have been properly thawed if frozen and stored refrigerated under 40°.
 And have not spent more than two hours in the food danger zone of 40° and 140 °F during serving.
 See Summer Food Safety for a more detailed discussion.

-❄️Storing Ham
+❄️Storing Leftover Ham

 🍖Leftover Ham Bone Recipes